Donald Trump signs his first executive order

 - Photo of the Day

-At global level, Afghanistan has the lowest and highest levels...
-Full story

-The international gathering of Balkhi to be held from Aug...
-Full story

-President Donald Trump on Friday signed an executive order aimed at limiting the "burden" of the Obamacare health law that the incoming US leader has...
-Full story
+President Donald Trump on Friday signed an executive order aimed at limiting the "burden" of the Obamacare health law that the incoming US leader has vowed to repeal.

-Over 40 Takfiri terrorists from Fateh al-Sham Front have reportedly been killed in airstrikes on their camp in Aleppo Province...
-Full story

-Four people are dead and nearly 180 are missing, presumed dead, after a ship capsized in the Mediterranean on Saturday,...
-Full story
+During the signing in the Oval Office, Trump's chief of staff Reince Priebus described the order as aimed at "minimizing the economic burden" of the 2010 Affordable Care Act, "pending repeal."

+Doing away with Barack Obama's signature domestic achievement is a top priority for Republicans, who control both chambers of Congress and, since Trump's inauguration Friday, the White House.